The Optimal Breathing Kit is now included in the first Doctorate program for Advanced Athletic Training (DAT) in the USA.

 I get very angry when it comes to those spectacular games.
 In the end, a person can die.
 We all die, it's the only real truth in life.
 But as I have learned from much of your writing, through the proper breathing we can live longer, instead of shorter.
 B.M.

-This is an important insight, though very extreme examples, that will add to other's understanding of the importance of healthy breathing and longevity.
+From Mike: This is an important insight, though very extreme examples, that will add to other's understanding of the importance of healthy breathing and longevity.
 Many thanks.

 Chief Seattle said many years ago that if the white man continued his life in the direction it was going that he would spend most of life surviving instead of living.
 Breath is life.
 I think the ones to really watch are the ones that do NOT abuse their bodies and die anyway.
 They are far in the majority then the fighters whom we know often push the limits beyond reason and sanity.